 It is our goal to raise at least $100,000 annually for metastatic breast cancer (MBC) research.
-Every dollar we raise for research is matched 1:1 by anonymous donors.
+Since 2015, Hope Scarves has raised over $700,000 for MBC research.
+Every dollar we raise for research is matched 1:1 by anonymous donors, for a total of $1.4 million.
 Donations are made to our MBC Research Fund in two ways:

 - You can give directly to this fund and 100% goes to research.